-Many men are troubled by sexual performance anxiety.
-Learn about its’ true causes, symptoms, and what you can do to overcome performance anxiety and erectile dysfunction
+Many are troubled by sexual performance anxiety.
+Learn about the true causes, symptoms, and what you can do to overcome performance anxiety and erectile dysfunction

-Have you ever felt nervous or anxious before or during sex that you just couldn’t perform?
-Well, Sexual performance anxiety is one of the most common sexual issues.
+Have you ever felt nervous or anxious before or during sex, leading to performance issues?
+Well, sexual performance anxiety is one of the most common sexual issues.
 How common?
-Well, it is estimated that between 9-25% of men suffer from performance anxiety.
+It is estimated that between 9-25% of men suffer from performance anxiety.

-Male sexual performance anxiety most commonly leads to difficulty getting or maintaining an erection, but it can also cause premature ejaculation.
+Male sexual performance anxiety often causes difficulty in getting or maintaining an erection., It may also, however, cause premature ejaculation.

-There still isn’t a clear definition of performance anxiety, but there are tests that can help you diagnose yourself.
-Generally, if you experience anxiety during sex, but can get an erection while masturbating and/or have morning erections, the problem is probably performance anxiety.
+There is not yet a clear consensus on the definition of performance anxiety, but there are tests that can help you diagnose yourself.
+Generally, if you experience anxiety during sex but can get an erection while masturbating and/or have morning erections, the problem is linked to performance anxiety.